splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-k8s.rst

    # NAME                            AGE   ENDPOINT
    # splunk-otel-collector   5m    http://$(SPLUNK_OTEL_AGENT):4317

+.. _set-dotnet-annotations-k8s:

 Set annotations to instrument .NET applications
 ===================================================================

-You can activate auto instrumentation for .NET applications before runtime.
+To instrument your .NET applications, add an annotation to your Kubernetes object yaml.

-.NET auto instrumentation uses annotations to set the .NET runtime identifiers (RIDs).
+.NET automatic instrumentation uses annotations to set the .NET runtime identifiers (RIDs).
 Find the annotation that corresponds to your runtime environment and add it to the application object YAML.

 .. list-table::
   :header-rows: 1